Introduction

 The Science of Marijuana and the Endocannabinoid System

-- CB1 Receptors: Found in the brain, these receptors influence mood, perception, and hormonal regulation.
+• CB1 Receptors: Located in the brain.
+They influence mood and hormone regulation.

-Daily cannabis use may dysregulate this system, potentially affecting sexual health over time.
+Daily cannabis use may disturb this system and may affect sexual health over time.

-Potential Mechanisms Linking Daily Marijuana Use to Erectile Dysfunction
+Potential Mechanisms Linking Daily Marijuana Use to ED

 1. Hormonal Disruption